 The boat leaves a few minutes after 11 am and the boarding was quite hectic.
 We arrived quite late and we couldn’t find a good spot to sit anymore.
 We wandered around the boat, trying to avoid the fierce sunlight on the lake.

 On board the ship, there are restroom facilities and a restaurant.
 You can enjoy a big lunch or just enjoy the views of the lake on deck.
 I absolutely loved our boat ride.
 The weather was extremely nice, the mountains in the distance and the green hills in front of us.
-The water looked like a flat canvas, which we rippled apart, casting different shades of colour on the water.
+The water looked like a flat canvas, which we rippled apart, casting different shades of color on the water.

 Gotthard Panorama Express train

 The Gotthard Panorama Express train was here!
 We quickly found our reserved seating and I was all giddy and excited about the train, the views and the train personnel who were extremely welcoming.
-We got a welcome package with a free postcard (including postage) that the train conductor would send for us.
+We got a welcome package with a free postcard (including postage) that the train conductor would post for us.

 The train is just marvelous!
 The huge glass domed windows give you almost 180 degrees views across the landscape.
-The seats were super comfortable and every now and then, the information system shared little facts about the history and the built of the Gotthard tunnel.
+The seats were super comfortable and every now and then, the information system shared little facts about the history and the build of the Gotthard tunnel.

 You’ll arrive in Wassen at a normal level.
 Here, you’ll almost pass the famous church of Wassen from ground level.
 You can look up to the little church as it is situated on a hill.
-As the train leaves the village of Wassen, it climbs to higher altitude in a loop, passing the town and church of Wassen for a 2nd time.
+As the train leaves the village of Wassen, it climbs to a higher altitude in a loop, passing the town and church of Wassen for a 2nd time.
 Now we’re a little above the church of Wassen.

 After another loop through one of the tunnels, we pass Wassen a 3rd time.
 This time we’re high above the church and have the best views of the town of Wassen.